Party Roles and Composition in DnD 5e

 Support

-Healing is important, but not as important as it is in many video games.
-It's generally difficult (and inadvisable) to keep up with healing allies in the middle of a fight.
+Healing is important, but not as important as in many video games.
+It’s generally difficult (and inadvisable) to keep up with healing allies in the middle of a fight.
 Healing is for quick saves when a character is near death (or has just been knocked out).
-It's usually a better idea to get the party to do more damage and end fights quickly than to keep everyone healed through the fight.
+It’s usually better to get the party to do more damage and end fights quickly than to keep everyone healed through the fight.
 In that sense, buffs can be just as important as healing for a support character.

 Buffs include spells and abilities that increase skills or saving throws, allow allies to take extra actions, or grant advantage on attack rolls.
-Many spellcasters have buff options, but martial characters can do things like shove an opponent prone to grant advantage to allies.
+Many spellcasters have buff options, but martial characters can shove an opponent prone to grant advantage to allies.
 Paladins also have auras, which grant benefits to any ally within range.

 Is a Support Character Fun?